Georgakopoulos-Soares-lab/taxonomic_quasi_primes/README.md

 - Eukaryotes exhibit the greatest diversity of taxonomic quasi-prime peptides due to their complex proteomes.

 ### Functional Roles
-- Enriched in proteins linked to key traits, such as neuronal functions in Chordata and redox reactions in archaea and bacteria.
+- Enriched in proteins linked to key traits, such as neuronal functions in Chordata and redox reactions in Archaea and Bacteria.
 - Significant roles in transmembrane transport, ion binding, and metabolic pathways.

 ### Structural Adaptations